co-foucher/GYROIDS/README.md

 - Stitch faces into closed shells
 - Validate and simplify OCC shapes
 - Export shapes to STEP files
 - Check if a shell is watertight/closed

+### ftetwild
+-to go from stl to tetrahedral mesh, check out ftetwild : https://github.com/wildmeshing/fTetWild

 ### Input / Output
 - Robust STL export and loading
-- STEP export
+- STEP export (slow)
 - Configurable logging for all operations

-### GyroidModel (class: src/gyroid_utils/gyroid.py)
+# GyroidModel (class: src/gyroid_utils/gyroid.py)
 A high-level helper class to create a gyroid scalar field on a 3D grid, convert it into a surface mesh, simplify/export the mesh and run quick checks/visualizations.

 Quick summary